 Tegalalang Rice Patties: The Tegalalang Rice Patties were beautiful & like nothing I have ever seen!
 So many levels & layers of rice patties & so much green everywhere!
 We walked through the rice patties & up & down the levels.
 Then we got lunch at a place right in the top part of the patties with the most beautiful view.
 I was craving spaghetti & coke for some reason & it was on the menu so I got it & it ended up being one of the best pasta dishes ever!
 It was so relaxing just eating slowly & enjoying the view.
 I really can't even explain how pretty it was there, just so many different colors of green & layer after layer of rice patties.
 It was one of my favorite views.

 Tegenungan Waterfall: On our last day, we went to the Tegenungan Waterfall.
-We had been unsure if we should go to the waterfall or not because of the cost but ended up deciding to go.
+We had been unsure if we should go to the waterfall or not because we weren't sure how much money it would cost to get a ride there, but ended up deciding to go.
 We found a driver to take us there & back for about $15.
 I was so glad that we ended up going there.
 It was such a beautiful waterfall & the perfect way to spend our last day.
 The hike down to it was really just a few minutes of paved stairs.
 We ran down the stairs as fast as we could & jumped right into the water.
 It was really refreshing & you can actually swim through the waterfall!
 There is something so cool about standing underneath a huge, gushing waterfall!!
 We just hung out there, floating in the water, getting sprayed by the waterfall, & swimming back & forth through it for an hour & then ran back up the stairs to meet our driver.
 It was the perfect way to spend our last day!